 In the past, The Tabernacle Choir office received a vast number of unsolicited musical works.
 Although the efforts and interests of the composers are very much appreciated, we find that our schedule does not allow the time to properly review each piece.
 Also, given the specific needs and limitations of our programming, few, if any, of these works are usable for the Choir’s purposes even though the music may be appropriate in other church or performance settings.
 For these reasons, The Tabernacle Choir office does not accept unsolicited music.
 This is not intended as a judgment of the worthiness of the music received, but is simply a reality of our time constraints and the Choir’s particular musical needs.

 Yes, the Choir is actively reaching out to audiences all over the world and of all ages.
 The Choir launched a Facebook page in 2008 and a Twitter account in 2009.
-Its YouTube channel premiered in October 2012, and its Google+ page followed shortly thereafter.
+Its YouTube channel premiered in October 2012.

 Choir Notes is a free, weekly e-newsletter published by the Choir containing announcements of upcoming concerts, recordings, tours, and behind-the-scenes information about the organization.
 Subscribe to the Choir Notes newsletter.
 You can also subscribe to our YouTube channel to receive weekly updates about new videos, and you can follow us on Twitter and become a fan on Facebook.